-Of course, you don’t need to play Games to find a good Cabernet Sauvignon.
-Look no further than Black Stallion Estate Winery in Napa Valley’s Oak Knoll district is one of 28 labels now produced by Delicato.
-Before grapevines dominated the landscape here, the valley was a rich grazing land for horses and cattle.
-Indeed, the estate itself was once home to the Silverado Western Center, which opened in September of 1963 with riding trails, stables, and the area’s only indoor riding arena.
+Black Stallion Estate Winery in Napa Valley’s Oak Knoll district is one of 28 labels now produced by Delicato.
+Before grapevines dominated the landscape there, the valley was a rich grazing land for horses and cattle.
+Indeed, the winery building itself was once home to the Silverado Western Center, which opened in September of 1963 with riding trails, stables, and the area’s only indoor riding arena.
 Delicato acquired the facility in 2010, which is at the southern foot of the famous Silverado Trail in Oak Knoll.

-Today, Black Stallion winemaker Ralf Holdenried sources fruit from throughout the region.
-This wine is a blend of Cabernet Sauvignon from appellations Oak Knoll, Atlas, Peak, Rutherford, Oakville, Coombsville, Diamond Mountain District, and Mount Veeder, all familiar to wine afficianados.
+Holdenried sources fruit for this wine from throughout the region, including Cabernet Sauvignon from vineyards in Oak Knoll, Atlas, Peak, Rutherford, Oakville, Coombsville, Diamond Mountain, and Mount Veeder, districts all familiar to wine aficianados.
 “Once you start working with grapes, you never get bored.
 There is always something new to explore.
 No one year is ever the same,” Holdenried says.

 The 2013 vintage was one of Napa’s best, and this wine is no exception.
 After harvest, it was fermented in stainless steel, then transferred to oak barrels (35% new, 80% French, and 20% American) where it underwent malolactic fermentation and 16 months of aging.
-The wine is very dark purple/red in color, and is characterized by cocoa, dried fig, mocha, black fruit, and black currant, with a balancing acidity and medium finish.
+Each block was kept separate until the final blending.

 Top of page: https://winervana.com/blog/